tillitis/tillitis-key1/doc/threat_model/threat_model.md

 # Threat model

 ## Introduction
-The Tillitis Key 1 is a platform for running secure applications in a restricted execution environment physically separate from the device host.
+The Tillitis TKey is a platform for running secure applications in a restricted execution environment physically separate from the device host.
 The secure applications provide functionality and controlled access to derived secrets on the device.
 The purpose of the device is to solve typical end user authentication problems.

 This document describes the threat model for device.
 Based on the system description and use cases, the threat model tries to capture and